maragraziani/IMVIP2019/README.md

-# Visualizing and interpreting feature reuse of pretrained CNNs for histopathology (submitted to IMVIP2019)
+# Visualizing and interpreting feature reuse of pretrained CNNs for histopathology (IMVIP2019)
 Mara Graziani, Vincent Andrearczyk and Henning Muller

-paper still under review.

 All the channel visualizations and class activations maps can be inspected in the folder interpretability_results/.